DangerOnTheRanger/maniwani/README.md

-It is also possible through `docker-compose` to spin up an environment very similar to what one might use in production for Maniwani (uWSGI in addition to Postgres, Redis, and Minio), though for the time being this setup is Linux-only and requires `docker-compose`.
+It is also possible through `docker-compose` to spin up an environment very similar to what one might use in production for Maniwani (uWSGI in addition to Postgres, Redis, Minio, and captchouli), though for the time being this setup is Linux-only and requires `docker-compose`.
 In this directory, type:

 	docker-compose build
+	docker-compose run captchouli bootstrap
 	docker-compose up -d
 	docker-compose run maniwani bootstrap

 The last command will only need to be run once per clean installation of the production environment.
-If you ever want to remove all database and storage data, remove the `compose-data` directory, though you'll likely need root permissions to do so since some subdirectories are created by other users.
+If you ever want to remove all database and storage data, remove the `compose-data` and `compose-captchouli` directories, though you'll likely need root permissions to do so since some subdirectories are created by other users.
 At this point, you can use the normal `docker-compose start` and `docker-compose stop` to start and stop the production environment, navigating to http://127.0.0.1:5000 as per usual to view Maniwani.
 If you want additional info on deploying Maniwani in production, see `doc/deploying.md` for more.